 The National Aeronautics and Space Administration's (NASA's) Earth Observing System Data and Information System (EOSDIS) is a major capability in the Earth Science Data Systems (ESDS) Program [1].
-EOSDIS Science Operations (data production, archive, distribution, and user services), which are managed by the Earth Science Data and Information System (ESDIS) Project [2], are performed within a system of interconnected Science Investigator-led Processing Systems (SIPSs) and discipline-specific data centers called Distributed Active Archive Centers (DAACs).
+EOSDIS Science Operations (i.e., data production, archive, distribution, and user services), which are managed by the Earth Science Data and Information System (ESDIS) Project [2], are performed within a system of interconnected Science Investigator-led Processing Systems (SIPSs) and discipline-specific data centers called Distributed Active Archive Centers (DAACs).

-This Data Product Development Guide (DPDG) for Data Producers was prepared for EOSDIS by the Earth Science Data System Working Groups (ESDSWGs) [3] under the supervision of the ESDIS Project to aid in the development of NASA Earth Science data products.
-This version is a major update to the DPDG V1.1 [4] and includes material relevant to data products from airborne and field campaign investigations, with new examples and edits to several sentences throughout the document.
-Also, following the publication of this document, an update will be prepared for the Quick Start Guide (QSG) [5] to the EOSDIS Data Product Development Guide (DPDG) for Data Producers.
-This document will be periodically updated as the need arises.
+This Data Product Development Guide (DPDG) for Data Producers was prepared for EOSDIS by the Earth Science Data System Working Groups (ESDSWGs) [3] under the supervision of the ESDIS

+Project to aid in the development of NASA Earth Science data products.
+This version is a major update to the DPDG V1.1 [4] and includes material relevant to data products from airborne and field campaign investigations, with new examples and edits to several sentences throughout the document as well as Figure 3.
+Additional information about airborne and field campaign data delivery and management can be found at [5].
+Section 3.3 on cloud-optimized formats and services is new.
+Section 8 has been expanded to include Earthdata Pub.
+Appendices D and E have been revised to include mappings of the attributes to the Unified Metadata Model profiles, and expanded to include the Findability, Accessibility, Interoperability, and Reusability (FAIR) sub principles.

 The DPDG is intended for those who develop Earth Science data products and are collectively referred to as "data producers" (see Appendix B).
-This guide is primarily for producers of Earth Science data products derived from remote sensing, in situ and model data that are to be archived at an EOSDIS DAAC.
+This guide is primarily for producers of Earth Science data products derived from remote sensing, in situ, and model data that are to be archived at an EOSDIS DAAC.
 However, producers of other Earth Science data products will also find useful guidance.